Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### When does the next Sprint begin?

 - [ ] Next Monday.
-- [x] Immediately after the conclusion of the previous Sprint
+- [x] Immediately after the conclusion of the previous Sprint.
 - [ ] Immediately following the next Sprint Planning.
 - [ ] When the Product Owner is ready.